Oldest GOP senator says he will skip RNC due to coronavirus concerns - KESQ

 Oldest GOP senator says he will skip RNC due to coronavirus concerns

+Another elder Republican senator, Lamar Alexander of Tennessee, also announced he won’t be attending, though he didn’t cite coronavirus.

 “I’m not going to go.
-And I’m not going to go because of the virus situation,” Grassley said during a call with reporters, according to The Des Moines Register.
+And I’m not going to go because of the virus situation,” Grassley, 86, said during a call with reporters, according to The Des Moines Register.
 The senator’s office confirmed to CNN that the comments reported by the newspaper are accurate.

-Grassley is also the Senate’s most senior Republican and serves in the role of president pro tempore, which places him third in the line of presidential succession, after the vice president and House speaker.
+Grassley is also the Senate’s longest-serving Republican and serves in the role of president pro tempore, which places him third in the line of presidential succession, after the vice president and House speaker.

+The office of Alexander, 80, who chairs the Senate Committee on Health, Education, Labor and Pensions, said he’s not attending because “he believes the delegate spots should be reserved for those who have not had that privilege before as he has had.”
+Alexander self-quarantined in May after a staffer in his office tested positive for coronavirus.

 President Donald Trump is set to accept the 2020 Republican presidential nomination in Jacksonville, Florida, at a venue that holds 15,000 people.
 The President, who wants a full-scale convention, decided to change the location from Charlotte, North Carolina, after a dispute with the state’s Democratic governor about social distancing guidelines put in place to limit the spread of coronavirus.